 During the year ended December 31, 2016, the Company acquired a web platform for cash of \$1,391,532.
-During the year ended December 31, 2020, an additional \$174,857 of internal and external development costs related to the asset were capitalized.
+Subsequently all the internal and external development costs related to the asset were capitalized.
 The web platform is used by the Company to develop its future software applications and to sell various services.
 Under the current amortization policy, the web platform and associated development additions are amortized on a straight-line basis over five years.